-When a member of the teaching and research faculty decides to initiate an appeal, that faculty member should contact the chair of the Faculty Appeals Committee to determine the correct procedure for filing the appeal.
+When a member of the teaching and research faculty considers initiating an appeal, that faculty member should consult the procedures posted on the Faculty Senate website to determine the correct procedure for filing the appeal.
 The Committee shall report its findings and make its recommendations to the Provost.
 If the appeal is of the Provost for Academic Affair's recommendation, the Committee shall report its findings and make its recommendations to the President of the University.
-If the appeal is of the President's action, the Committee shall report its findings and make its recommendations to the Board of Visitors.
+The decision of the President is final.